jiansfoggy/sj-home.github.io/_pages/about.md

   - /about.html
 ---

-Hi, this is Jian Sun, a Ph.D. candidate in Computer Science program in the University of Denver.
-I received MS in Statistics and BS in Mathematics and Applied Mathematics in 2017 and 2014.
+Hi, this is Jian Sun, a Ph.D. candidate in the Computer Science program at the University of Denver.
+I received my MS in Statistics and BS in Mathematics and Applied Mathematics in 2017 and 2014, respectively.

-My research focues on the Deep Learning-based Computer Vision and Natural Language Processing (NLP).
-My developed models or modules are applicable to many scenarios.
-For instance, XnODR/XnIDR are two faster and more accurate Fully Connected layers, lightening the CNNs.
-MC-ViViT detects Alzheimer's Disease from normal congition efficently by analyzing facial motion in the casual chat video.
-This is a very good application of affective computing.
-In the NLP field, I utilized RoBERTa-CNN in the Suicide Intention Detection (SID) task and achieved promising prediction.
+My research focuses on Deep Learning-based Computer Vision and Natural Language Processing (NLP).
+The models and modules I have developed are applicable to various scenarios.
+For instance, XnODR/XnIDR are two faster and more accurate fully connected layers that lighten CNNs.
+MC-ViViT efficiently detects Alzheimer's Disease from normal cognition by analyzing facial motion in casual chat videos, a prime example of affective computing.
+In the NLP field, I utilized RoBERTa-CNN in the Suicide Intention Detection (SID) task, achieving promising predictions.

 My latest proposed model is SSL-V3.
-Based on MC-ViViT, SSL-V3 refers to the video quality while classifying videos, containing Combined-SSL, a new Self-supervised Learning mechanism.
-SSL-V3 conducts MCI detection and violence detection efficiently.
+Based on MC-ViViT, SSL-V3 takes video quality into account while classifying videos and includes Combined-SSL, a new Self-supervised Learning mechanism.
+SSL-V3 efficiently conducts MCI detection and violence detection.

 My current work focuses on NLP-based Disordered Protein Function Detection.